Help Your Child Develop Good Judgment

 6. Expect your child to make some bad decisions.

 He's still learning about himself as well as about life.
 It's just more opportunity for reflection and the development of good judgment, as long as you help him consider afterwards how things could have been different if he had made different choices.
+Remember to ask questions and be supportive, instead of lecturing.
+That way he discovers for himself what he wishes he had done (instead of getting defensive about what you think he should have done.)

 Great questions to ask your child: